FAQs: Technology Manager

 What is a System ID?

-In Technology Manager, an ID can be set up as a unique system ID for your systems, jobs and processes (i.e., backend integration for APIs).
+In Technology Manager, an ID can be set up as a unique system ID for your systems, jobs and processes (i.e., backend integration for APIs or Loan Origination System).
 The System ID is designed to enable system-to-system transactions.
 Once the System ID is established, the password will expire in 365 days.
 The profile is never locked due to inactivity, but it will be locked if the password is not reset by the expiration date.
-You cannot login to Technology Manager using a System ID.
+A System ID cannot be used to access the UI of a Fannie Mae application like User IDs can.

 How can I create and manage a System ID?

-Corporate Administrators (and User Administrators for organizations that do not have a 5-digit seller/servicer number), can create and manage all System IDs from within Technology Manager, including creating System IDs, granting the IDs access to applications, changing the System ID password, deactivating and reactivating System IDs.
+Corporate Administrators (and User Administrators for organizations that do not have a 5-digit seller/servicer number), can create and manage all System IDs from within Technology Manager, including creating System IDs with a password or SSH Key, granting the IDs access to applications, changing the System ID password, deactivating and reactivating System IDs.

 Managing Desktop Originator® (DO® ) Sponsorship Requests